mhaugrud/msumcspy/_sources/GeneralIntro/Glossary.rst

         A program, stored in a file, in a high-level language before being compiled or interpreted.

     syntax
-        The structure of a program.
+        The grammar and structure of a program language.

     syntax error
         An error in a program that makes it impossible to parse --- and